Arkansas College (Fayetteville, Arkansas)

+Arkansas College was a private liberal arts college in Fayetteville, Arkansas, founded by Elder Robert Graham in 1850.
+Affiliated with the Christian Church, it closed at the outbreak of the Civil War.

+History

-Arkansas College was founded in Fayetteville, Arkansas in 1850 by pastor Robert Graham (1822-1901).
-In 1852, it was the first school to receive a school charter from the state of Arkansas.
-In 1859, William Baxter became the second president of the college.
-In 1862, the college was destroyed by Confederate forces during the American Civil War.
+Arkansas College was founded as a college for young men by Elder Robert Graham (1822-1901) at Fayetteville in 1850.
+In 1852, it was the first school to receive a charter from the state.
+In 1859, Rev. William Baxter became the second president of the college.
+It was destroyed by Ben McCulloch's rear guard on March 4, 1862, during the Confederate army's retreat from Cross Hollows, Arkansas.